 Again, it’s one of those situations where the more you know, the easier it will be to produce the desired effect.

 So that’s a brief introduction to digital photography for beginners.

-Of course, there’s tons more you can learn about photography and I would encourage you to go and explore for yourself in my tutorial archive.
+Of course, there are tons more you can learn about photography.
+I would encourage you to go and explore for yourself in my tutorial archive.

 In the meantime, if you’re looking to get started with some free premium training for photographers, check out this video.

 Want to get ahead of the beginner pack?
 Check out our new post about awesome photography facts next!